-We have audited the accompanying consolidated financial statements of Hospital Hospitality House of Richmond, Inc. and its subsidiaries (collectively, the "Organization"), which comprise the consolidated statements of financial position as of June 30, 2014 and 2013, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Hospital Hospitality House of Richmond, Inc., d.b.a.
+The Doorways, and its subsidiaries (collectively, the "Organization"), which comprise the consolidated statements of financial position as of June 30, 2015 and 2014, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.